ibm-cloud-docs/Cloudant/api/attachments.md

 make a `GET` request to `https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID/$ATTACHMENT`.
 The body of the response is the raw content of the attachment.

-### Example of reading an attachment, by using HTTP
+See the following example of reading an attachment by using HTTP:

 ```http
 GET /$DATABASE/$DOCUMENT_ID/$ATTACHMENT HTTP/1.1
 ```
 {: codeblock}

-### Example of reading an attachment, by using the command line
+See the following example of reading an attachment by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID/$ATTACHMENT" \